 KONMARI FOLDING METHOD FOR TRAVEL

 In short, Marie Kondo is a Japanese organising consultant and author, who has written four books on organising.
 Her book “The Life-Changing Magic of Tidying Up” became a #1 New York Times best-selling book and she was listed as one of Time’s “100 most influential people” in 2015.

 Her ‘KonMari’ method teaches you how to discard items that don’t bring you happiness (spark joy) in your life and how to organizing your space so you can display and reach everything that does much more easier.

 Marie says that the KonMari method will be life-transforming and is much more than just about organising alone.
 It is all about changing the way you think, changing your habits and understanding for yourself what you need in life and what you don’t.

 I believe that you can apply many elements from the KonMari method to the way you pack your bags for a trip as well, and in the rest of the article, I will be sharing my best tips on how to pack a piece of luggage that will spark joy for you!

-As a model, I will be using my Standard Luggage Co. backpack (you can read the full review here), because I believe this is the perfect bag to take on board a plane as carry-on, one of those moments where you really have to think about all the items you want (and are allowed to) bring on your trip.
+As a model, I will be using my Standard Luggage backpack, because I believe this is the perfect bag to take on board a plane as carry-on, one of those moments where you really have to think about all the items you want (and are allowed to) bring on your trip.